Beatriz Sarlo: Biography

-Sarlo is a highly laurelled academic who also operates as a public intellectual.
+Sarlo was a highly laurelled academic who also operated as a public intellectual.
 She has written both on traditional literary topics—her book on Jorge Luis Borges, published in 1993, is one of the seminal works on the great Argentine fabulist—but she has also worked in more cultural areas, such as feminism, the emergence of the modern Argentine city, and Argentina's divided sense of its place in Latin America.
 These various interests are linked by an overall concern with the intellectual and how the idea of the intellectual functions in contemporary discursive contexts.
-Sarlo is not a parochial or regional thinker, but participates in global debates occasioned by critical theory, postmodernity, and the destabilization of set political ideologies after the fall of Communism.
-She has warned, though, against the naive transnationalism seen in an earlier female Argentine intellectual, Victoria Ocampo.
-In some ways, Sarlo's project is analogous to the work of thinkers of the previous generation such as Angel Rama in its ability to traverse disciplinary and discursive boundaries, though Rama specifically has not been a huge influence on Sarlo.
+Sarlo was not a parochial or regional thinker, but participated in global debates occasioned by critical theory, postmodernity, and the destabilization of set political ideologies after the Revolutions of 1989.
+She has warned, though, against the naive transnationalism seen in an earlier Argentine intellectual, Victoria Ocampo.
+In some ways, Sarlo's project is analogous to the work of thinkers of the previous generation such as Ángel Rama in its ability to traverse disciplinary and discursive boundaries, though Rama specifically has not been a huge influence on Sarlo.

 Sarlo has worked with other major contemporary Argentine thinkers such as Carlos Altamirano and Ricardo Piglia.
 She held the Chair of Contemporary Literature at the Faculty of Arts and Letters at the University of Buenos Aires.
 In 2001, she was denied a position as the equivalent of distinguished professor, in controversial circumstances.
 She has also taught at several US universities, held the Simón Bolívar chair at the University of Cambridge, and been a visiting fellow at the Wissenschaftskolleg zu Berlin.
-She also writes regularly for Argentine newspapers such as La Nación, Clarín (for which she writes a weekly column), and Página 12.
+She also wrote regularly for Argentine newspapers such as La Nación, Clarín (for which she wrote a weekly column), and Página 12.

+Sarlo died on 17 December 2024 in Buenos Aires, three weeks after suffering a stroke.